PercevalSA/percevalsa.github.io/content/posts/librespot-picore-player.md

 ### environment

-If you still in `downloads` folder go back with `cd ..` else `cd pcp-librespot` We need to configure the environement with a `sysroot` where we put all the libs needed for cross-compilation as librespot for arm can't use x86 libs.
+If you still in `downloads` folder go back with `cd ..` else `cd pcp-librespot` We need to configure the environment with a `sysroot` where we put all the libs needed for cross-compilation as librespot for arm can't use x86 libs.
 ```bash
 mkdir sysroot
 ```